-Our AutoVue Lane Departure Warning ("LDW") systems consist of a small windshield mounted sensor that uses proprietary software to detect and warm drivers of unintended lane departures.
-Approximately 13,000 production AutoVue units have been sold for truck platforms in the North American and European markets.
+Our AutoVue Lane Departure Warning ("LDW") systems consist of a small windshield mounted sensor that uses proprietary software to detect and warn drivers of unintended lane departures.
+Approximately 18,000 production AutoVue units have been sold for truck platforms in the North American and European markets.
 Our AutoVue LDW systems are currently offered as an option on certain Mercedes, MAN, Freightliner and International trucks.
-In September 2003, we entered into an agreement with Valeo Schalter and Sensuren GmbH ("Valeo"), which granted Valeo the exclusive right to sell and manufacture our AutoVue LDW systems to the worldwide passenger car market in exchange for royalty payments for each AutoVue unit sold.
-We provided specific contract engineering services, technical marketing and sales support to Valeo to enable the launch of our LDW technology on the Infiniti FX45 platform in October 2004.
-Additionally, our LDW system is offered on the 2006 Infiniti M35 and M45 luxury sedans as part of Infiniti's Technology Package.
-Valeo is currently in negotiations to provide our LDW system to other passenger car original equipment manufactures ("OEMs"); however, we cannot assure you that such negotiations will be successful.
+In September 2003, we entered into an agreement with Valeo Schalter and Sensuren GmbH ("Valeo"), which granted Valeo the exclusive right to sell and manufacture our AutoVue LDW systems to the worldwide passenger car market in exchange for royalty payments for each AutoVue LDW unit sold.
+To date, royalty payments from Valeo have not been significant.
+Pursuant to this agreement, we also provide specific contract engineering services, technical marketing and sales support to Valeo to enable the launch of our LDW technology on three Infiniti platforms, the FX, M and Q, where the device is offered as part of the technology option package.
+Valeo is currently in negotiations to provide our LDW system to other passenger car original equipment manufacturers ("OEMs"); however, we cannot assure you that such negotiations will be successful.
 We plan to provide technical marketing and sales support to Valeo in our efforts to win new OEM customers for the passenger car market as well as contract engineering services related to the possible launch of new Infiniti platforms that include our LDW system.
 We believe that AutoVue is a broad sensor platform that, through additional software development, may be expanded to incorporate additional safety and convenience features.

-Our transportation management systems business includes transposition engineering and consulting services focused on the planning, design, development, and implementation of software-based systems that integrate sensors, video surveillance, computers and advanced communications equipment to enable public agencies to monitor, control, and direct traffic flow, assist in the quick dispatch of emergency crews and distribute real-time information about traffic conditions.
+Our transportation management systems business includes transportation engineering and consulting services focused on the planning, design, development and implementation of software-based systems that integrate sensors, video surveillance, computers and advanced communications equipment to enable public agencies to monitor, control and direct traffic flow, assist in the quick dispatch of emergency crews and distribute real-time information about traffic conditions.
 Our services include planning and other engineering for the implementation of transportation infrastructure and related communications systems, analysis and study related to goods movement and commercial vehicle operations, and parking systems designs.
-These services and systems are sold to local, state, and national transportation agencies in the United States.
+These services and systems are sold to local, state and national transportation agencies in the United States.
 Our transportation management systems business is largely dependent upon governmental funding and budgetary issues.
+The Federal Highway Bill was passed in August 2005, which provides for a significant increase in transportation funding over the next six years.
+Historically there have been significant delays between the passage of funding bills and the allocation of related funding to specific contracts.
+Accordingly, we cannot currently predict the impact that the passage of this bill will have on our transportation management systems business.

 We currently operate in three reportable segments: Roadway Sensors, Automotive Sensors and Transportation Systems.
 The Roadway Sensors segment includes our Vantage vehicle detection systems for traffic intersection control, incident detection and certain highway traffic data collection applications.
-The Automotive Sensors segment includes our AutoVue LDW systems for vehicle safety.
+The Automotive Sensors segment is comprised of all activities related to our AutoVue LDW systems for vehicle safety.
 The Transportation Systems segment includes transportation engineering and consulting services and the development of transportation management and traveler information systems for the ITS industry.